 In all personal communications to newspapers or other media, as well as personal public appearances in which students identify themselves as members of the Northeastern University community, it should be made clear that the opinions presented are a student’s own and not necessarily those of the university.
 Students who appear on public programs as representatives of Northeastern University must be particularly careful to avoid language or presentations that could be considered in bad taste or offensive.

 Pets are prohibited in all university buildings out of consideration for the general community and to maintain a clean and healthy environment.
-Exceptions are made for guide dogs and other guide animals.
+Exceptions are made for service dogs and other service animals.

 Safety glasses must be worn in all chemistry laboratories and other facilities as required.